zdravkov/kendo-docs/api/web/menu.md

          });
     </script>

+### deactivate

+Fires when a sub menu gets closed and its animation finished.

 #### Event Data

 ##### e.item `Element`

-The activated item
+The deactivated item

-### deactivate

-Fires when a sub menu gets closed and its animation finished.

 #### Example